rnikunen/code-samples/README.md

 https://github.com/rnikunen/shelters-api.thebarkreport.com-master - Work in Progress.
 JSON API server with LA County Data.

 https://github.com/rnikunen/thebarkreport.com-master - Work in Progress.
 Node.js server to present website pulling data from the JSON API.

+myAdobe Projet

+Adobe-my-account.js - Javascript that handles all aspects of the "myInformation" section of Adobe.com.
+I worked on a two man team that deveoped this code.